oliora/bitmask/README.md

 The library is a tiny single header without any dependencies except the standard library.
 And yes, it's pure C++11 and constexpr.

-To use it just download [the latest version of `bitmask.hpp`](include/bitmask/bitmask.hpp) and put somewhere in your project.
+The using it is as simple as downloading a [the latest version of `bitmask.hpp`](include/bitmask/bitmask.hpp) and putting it somewhere in your project.

 ## Warm up example